HomeBlogGTM Strategy

 Revenue Operations or Sales Enablement Hires

-What it really means:Their pipeline is growing faster than their processes can handle.
-Data quality is probably a mess, leads are falling through cracks, and their CRM feels like a black hole.
+What it really means: The pipeline is growing faster than the processes can handle.
+Data quality is probably a mess, leads slip through the cracks, and the CRM feels like a black hole.

 What to pitch: Lead enrichment platforms, CRM automation, sales onboarding tools, or data orchestration solutions.